tagion/tagion.github.io/src/lib/content/terms-of-use.md

 #### Waiver and Severability

-No waiver of by the I25S of any term or condition set forth in these Terms of Use shall be deemed a further or continuing waiver of such term or condition or a waiver of any other term or condition, and any failure of the I25S to assert a right or provision under these Terms of Use shall not constitute a waiver of such right or provision.
+No waiver of by the DECARD of any term or condition set forth in these Terms of Use shall be deemed a further or continuing waiver of such term or condition or a waiver of any other term or condition, and any failure of the DECARD to assert a right or provision under these Terms of Use shall not constitute a waiver of such right or provision.

 If any provision of these Terms of Use is held by a court or other